Natchez Trace: Development

 By 1817, the continued development of Memphis (with its access to the Mississippi River) and Jackson's Military Road (heading south from Nashville) formed more direct and faster routes to New Orleans.
 Trade shifted to either of these routes along the east or west of the area, away from the Trace.
 As author William C. Davis wrote in his book A Way Through the Wilderness (1995), the Trace was "a victim of its own success" by encouraging development in the frontier area.
+That said, slave traders continued using the Trace, which was sometimes called the Slave Trail, to move "African-Americans, shackled and chained to each other and forced to march at gunpoint...[who were moved from] Alexandria, Virginia, marched to the Wilderness Road at Nashville; and then embarked on the Natchez Trace."
+Franklin & Armfield, one of the leading trading firms that used the Trace for human trafficking, were so busy "that in 1832, 5 percent of all commercial credit available through the Second Bank of the United States had been extended to their firm."

 With the rise of steamboat culture on the Mississippi River after the invention of the steam engine, the Trace lost its importance as a national road, as goods could be moved more quickly, cheaply, and in greater quantity on the river.
 Before the invention of steam power, the Mississippi River's south-flowing current was so strong that northbound return journeys generally had to be made over land.

 Although many authors have written that the Trace disappeared back into the woods, much of it was used by people living nearby.
 Large sections of the Trace in Tennessee were converted to county roads for operation, and sections continue to be used today.